Winter has arrived:

 - Try not to disturb any existing piled up areas of leaf or twigs in the garden with too much tidying now!

-- With Winter snow and ice around now it is better for everyone - both us and the wildlife - if you leave the tidying of the garden until Spring!
+- With Winter snow and ice around now it is better for everyone - both us and the wildlife - if you leave tidying the garden until Spring!

-Stay warm and plan next year's garden projects!!
+Stay warm inside and plan next year's garden projects!!